L3pereira/schnorr_wizard/README.md

 If the equation holds, the verifier is convinced that Alice knows `sk`.

-# Schnorr Interactive Zero-Knowledge Proof Example
+# Schnorr's Non Interactive Zero-Knowledge Proof Example

 ## Code